juancaoviedo/cvxmg/docs/dsm.rst

 Fixed Shape Pricing:
 ------------------------
-As mentioned in section \ref{sec:tariff_design}, Dole et al. affirm that tariffs must be simple, transparent, and predictable for the customers.
+Dole et al. affirm that tariffs must be simple, transparent, and predictable for the customers [Dole2004]_.
 By following these recommendations, it is possible to design a pricing scheme that combines the benefits of DADP with the predictability of the ToU tariff.
 This pricing scheme receives the name of Fixed Shape Pricing (FSP).
 FSP tariffs can provide more stimulus than the ToU tariff.
 However, the FSP tariff has the same predictability of the ToU tariff.
 Although the FSP tariff will not be as simple as the ToU, it will be simpler for the customers than DADP tariffs.

 The FSP tariff fixes one price for each hour over all the days of the year.
 FSP tariff does not reflect the real costs of producing electricity in the IMG, which is a drawback.
 However, in the long run, the FSP tariff might offer better results than the ToU pricing.
 Additionally, it might be easier to accept by the IMG customers than the DADP tariff.